obzidi4n/bungee-server/README.md

 # Getting Started

-This is built for a linux server environment - check the dependencies below and make sure you have everything.
+This is built for a linux environment - check the dependencies below and make sure you have everything.

 Then, fire up **./mc help** for available commands.